The Remote Analog to Digital Conversion DAQ System for the TRISTAN Detector Upgrade: Back-End DAQ System

-An event builder takes event triggers and produces triggered event information packets which are saved in ListWave and ListMode readout modes.
-Each event packet consists of a header with 32 bytes of information: an 8 byte timestamp, 4 byte energy evaluation, 2 byte channel number, 2 byte flag, and 16 bytes of additional waveform information that can be flexibly implemented by the user.
-In ListMode readout a list of events is saved, while in ListWave a snippet of the triggered waveform is also saved for each event.
-The length of the saved waveform is adjustable up to $\mathcal{O}(\SI{10}{\micro\second})$ in order to fully sample the rising edge and decaying tail of the detector waveform.
+An event builder takes triggers and produces event information packets which are saved in ListWave and ListMode readout modes.
+Each event packet consists of a header with 32 bytes of information: an 8 byte timestamp, 4 byte energy evaluation, 2 byte channel number, 2 byte flag, and 16 bytes of additional waveform information.
+The additional 16 bytes are reserved for waveform parameters that the user can configure in the readout.
+In ListWave mode the length of the saved waveform associated to the event is adjustable up to $\mathcal{O}(\SI{10}{\micro\second})$ in order to fully sample the rising edge and decaying tail of the detector waveform.